 In China, 600 million people suffer from uncorrected poor vision and many of them live in rural communities without access to eye care.
 To reach them, our inclusive business, 2.5 New Vision Generation (2.5 NVG) launched an innovative business model by partnering for the first time with China’s largest e-commerce platform, Alibaba.

-Together, Essilor and Alibaba aim to bring eye care services to all of China, eradicating poor vision and improving lives in rural communities.
+Together, Essilor and Alibaba aim to bring eye care services to all of China, eliminating poor vision and improving lives in rural communities.

 Mobile vans and e-commerce enable easy access